Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

-Here both $X\in \RR^p$ and $Y\in \RR$ are observable while $Z\in \RR^r$, with $r \ll p$, is some unobservable, latent factor.
+Here both $X\in \RR^p$ and $Y\in \RR$ are observable while $Z\in \RR^r$, with $r \ll p$, are some unobservable, latent factors.
 The $p\times r$ loading matrix $A$ is deterministic but unknown, the vector $\beta$ contains the linear coefficients of the factor $Z$, and both $\epsilon \in \RR$ and $W \in \RR^p$ represent additive errors.
-By centering, we can assume $Y$, $X$ and $Z$ have zero mean.
 The leading PCs in PCR can be regarded as a linear prediction of the latent factor $Z$.
-While the linear factor model in \eqref{model_X} is reasonable and widely adopted in the factor model literature \citep{Anderson2003,ChamberlainRothschild1983,LawleyMaxwell,Bai-factor-model-03}, PCR often yields unsatisfactory predictive performance due to its reliance on linear regression in the low-dimensional space.
+While the linear factor model in \eqref{model_X} is reasonable and widely adopted in the literature \citep{Anderson2003,ChamberlainRothschild1983,LawleyMaxwell,Bai-factor-model-03}, PCR often yields unsatisfactory predictive performance due to its reliance on linear regression in the low-dimensional space.
 As a running example of our general theory, we adopt KRR to capture more complex nonlinear relationships between $Y$ and $Z$ in place of \eqref{model_Y_linear}, while still using \eqref{model_X} to model the dependence between $X$ and $Z$. \end{example}

 \begin{example}[Feature extraction via autoencoder] Unlike PCA, an autoencoder is a powerful alternative in machine learning and data science for constructing a nonlinear low-dimensional representation of high-dimensional features \citep{Goodfellow-et-al-2016}.
 Specifically, an autoencoder learns an encoding function $E$ that maps the original features $X\in \cX\subseteq \RR^p$ to its latent representation in $\cZ\subseteq \RR^r$ while simultaneously learning a decoding function $D: \cZ \to \cX$ to reconstruct the original features from the encoded representation \citep{bank2023machine}.
 Both the encoder and decoder are typically parameterized by using deep neural networks as $E_\theta$ and $D_\vartheta$, respectively.
 Given a metric $ d: \cX \times \cX: \to \RR^+$, for instance, $d(x,x')= \|x-x'\|_2^2$ for any $x,x'\in \cX$, the encoder and decoder are learned by solving the optimization problem: